arialdomartini/monadic-parser-combinators-book/chapter-15.typ

 this result too cryptic and not particularly expressive.

-So, here's my alternative plan: I would rather get an energizing Tiramisù; then I will quickly proceed with Chapter 16, in which I intend to transform this horrible syntax into something more digestible for the rest of us.
+So, here's my alternative plan: I would rather get an energizing Tiramisù; then I will quickly proceed with @chapter-16, in which I intend to transform this horrible syntax into something more digestible for the rest of us.
 Then, I promise, there will be a very convincing reason to rewrite #emph[some] of the past combinators with